Questions Answered About Criminal Law in Los Angeles

 It is almost NEVER beneficial to talk to the police if they are investigating you regarding a case.
 No matter what they say, the police are not there to be your friend, or to help you.
 They are there to scrutinize incidents and to make arrests.
 All too often, these arrests may be wrongful.
 And no matter how innocent you may believe you are, things that you say to law enforcement could be used against you in ways that you did not consider.

 If the police are investigating you for a crime, it is important to consult with a criminal defense attorney before speaking with them.
-An attorney can provide guidance on how to protect your rights and interests, can speak to the police on your behalf and can help you determine if it is in your best interest to speak with the police.
+An attorney can provide guidance on how to protect your rights and interests can speak to the police on your behalf and can help you determine if it is in your best interest to speak with the police.

 Additionally, it is important to remember that you have the right to remain silent and the right to an attorney.
 If the police are questioning you, you do not have to answer any questions without legal representation present.
 Exercise your rights and consult with an attorney before making any statements to the police.